Srujanpolepally7/Celebrity-Face-Recognition-WebApp/README.md

 # Celebrity Face Recognition WebApp
 ![index](index.gif)<br/>

-In this data science and machine learning project, we classify sports personalities.
-We restrict classification to only 5 people.
-In this model firstly we collected images of the athletes from the internet and then cropped all the face detected in images using OpenCV.
-Then we Wavelets transformed the images to extract the key feature of the faces.
-Then we created a training set to train the data.
-We tried many algorithms but chose SVM as it was giving the best results.
-Then we created a flask application as a backend to handle the input and return output.
+We classify sports personalities in this data science and machine learning study.
+We limit the number of people who can be classified to only five.
+In this model, we first gathered photographs of athletes from the internet, then used OpenCV to crop all of the faces found in the images.
+The photos were then Wavelets converted to extract the primary characteristic of the faces.
+The data was then trained using a training set.
+We explored a number of algorithms before settling on SVM because it produced the best results.
+Then, as a backend, we built a flask application to handle the input and output.

 ## Five Celebrities
 1. Maria Sharapova